Potty Training Is Not Rocket Science

 The general rule of thumb is that puppies want to stay clean where they sleep.
 Meaning they will not soil their bedding if they can help it.

-Do not think for one minute when you bring home your puppy that you are going to be able to carry on with your daily activities and just add in a few more trips outside to let the puppy go out and potty.
+Do not think for one minute when you bring home your Mastiff puppy that you are going to be able to carry on with your daily activities and just add in a few more trips outside.

 My experience with Junior taught me that some puppies just need more of you.
 Period.
 And that includes your full and complete attention.